ThunderCats: Film

 A film adaptation of the series was announced in June 2007; Aurelio Jaro was to produce a CGI animated feature film of ThunderCats, based on a script written by Paul Sopocy.
 Jerry O'Flaherty, veteran video game art director, had signed on to direct.
 The film was being produced by Spring Creek Productions.

-It was originally set for release in the summer of 2010, but the movie was never greenlit, and as of 2020, has yet to be produced.
+It was set for release in the summer of 2010, but the movie was never greenlit, and, as of 2024, has yet to be produced.
 Concept art for the film has also been leaked online.
 In 2011, test footage in CGI was leaked onto YouTube.
 In 2017, during the promotion of Resident Evil: The Final Chapter, Milla Jovovich expressed interest to portray Cheetara.

 In March 2021, it was announced that Warner Bros. was once more actively developing a live-action ThunderCats film with Adam Wingard set to direct the film, with a screenplay by Wingard and Simon Barrett, and Roy Lee and Dan Lin serving as producers.